filecoin-project/lotus/documentation/en/chain-indexer-overview-for-operators.md

 4. **Start lotus with the snapshot import**
    - `lotus daemon --import-snapshot`
 5. **Wait for the Lotus daemon to sync**
-  * As the Lotus daemon syncs the chain, the ChainIndexer will automatically index the synced messages, but it will not automatically sync ETH RPC events and transactions.
+   - As the Lotus daemon syncs the chain, the ChainIndexer will automatically index the synced messages, but it will not automatically sync ETH RPC events and transactions.
 6. **Backfill so ETH RPC events and transactions are indexed as well**
    - See the ["Backfill" section below](#backfill).
    - This will look something like `lotus-shed chainindex validate-backfill --from <head_epoch> --to <epoch_corresponding_with_how_much_state_in_past_want_to_index>  --backfill`
-     - Example: if current head is epoch 4360000 and one wants to index a day's worth of epochs (2880), then they'd use `--from 4360000 --to 4357120`
+     - Example: if the current head is epoch 4360000 and one wants to index a day's worth of epochs (2880), then they'd use `--from 4360000 --to 4357120`
 6. **Ensure node health**
    - Perform whatever steps are usually done to validate a node's health before handling traffic (e.g., log scans, smoke tests)
 7. **Route traffic to the backfilled node that is now using ChainIndexer**

 ## Backfill
 There is no automated migration from [pre-ChainIndexer indices](#previous-indexing-system) to the [ChainIndex](#chainindexer-indexing-system).
 Instead one needs to index historical chain state (i.e., backfill), if RPC access to that historical state is required.
-(If curious, [read why](#wny-isnt-there-an-automated-migration-from-the-previous-indexing-system-to-the-chainindexer-indexing-system).]
+(If curious, [read why](#wny-isnt-there-an-automated-migration-from-the-previous-indexing-system-to-the-chainindexer-indexing-system).)

 ### Backfill Timing